abhinavguptas/Salesforce-Lookup-Rollup-Summaries/README.md

                                         after delete, after undelete) {
       // modified objects whose parent records should be updated Opportunity[] objects = null;

      if (Trigger.isDelete) {
          objects = Trigger.old;
      } else {
         /*
             Handle any filtering required, specially on Trigger.isUpdate event.
 If the rolled up fields are not changed, then please make sure you skip the rollup operation.
             We are not adding that for sake of similicity of this illustration.
         */
         objects = Trigger.new;
      }

      /*
       First step is to create a context for LREngine, by specifying parent and child objects and lookup relationship field name
      */
      LREngine.Context ctx = new LREngine.Context(Account.SobjectType, // parent object
                                             Opportunity.SobjectType,  // child object
-                                            Schema.SObjectType.Opportunity.fields.AccountId, // relationship field name
+                                            Schema.SObjectType.Opportunity.fields.AccountId // relationship field name
-                                            objects // modified objects
                                             );
      /*
       Next, one can add multiple rollup fields on the above relationship.